Host & Moderators

 Julia Boorstin is CNBC’s senior media & tech correspondent based at the network’s Los Angeles bureau.
 She covers media and tech with a focus on their intersection and technological innovation, and delivers reporting, analysis, and interviews for the network.
 Boorstin also leads CNBC’s “Fast Forward,” a franchise focused on where media and tech companies are heading in the future, and the “AI Impact” series, which examines the risks and opportunities in the AI technological race.

-An Emmy-nominated journalist, Boorstin is the author of the 2022 bestseller, “When Women Lead: What They Achieve, Why They Succeed, and How We Can Learn From Them.”
-Her book inspired CNBC Changemakers, an annual list which she leads coverage of for the network, recognizing women leaders driving change across industries.
-In 2013, Boorstin also created and launched the CNBC Disruptor 50, an annual list she oversees that highlights the private companies transforming the economy.
+An Emmy-nominated journalist, Boorstin is the author of the 2022 bestseller, “When Women Lead: What They Achieve, Why They Succeed, and How We Can Learn From Them,” which inspired the CNBC Changemakers list.
+Additionally, she created the CNBC Disruptor 50 List, which highlights the companies transforming the economy.
+Boorstin also leads women’s leadership content for the network as well as hosts “CNBC Changemakers and Power Players,” a weekly podcast series featuring candid conversations with trailblazing women.

 Bob Costas